Twelve Elements of an Erosion and Sediment Control Plan

 Always adhere to the best management practices in your erosion and sediment control plan.
 Constantly refer to sediment control guidelines and best practices.

 To do this, inspect sediment control best practices at least once every seven days.
-Conduct evaluations within twenty-four hours after stormwater is discharged from the site.
+Evaluations should be conducted within twenty-four hours after stormwater is discharged from the site.

 12. Manage the Project